gbezyuk/logux-sync/README.md

 })
 ```

 ### Authentication

 Authentication is built-in into Logux protocol.
 Both client and server
-could have credentials data (in most use cases only client will have it).
+can have credentials data (yet in most use cases only client will have it).
-And both could have a `auth` callback to authenticate this credentials data.
+Both can as well  have an `auth` callback for authenticating.

 ```js
 new ClientSync(nodeId, log, connection, {